-If your female cat has not been spayed, when she reaches puberty she will have her first estrous cycle.
-What is the estrous cycle?
-It is also commonly known as a heat cycle when your cat has reached sexual maturity.
-The average length of time a female cat is in heat is approximately 4 to 7 days.
+If your female cat has not been spayed, or fixed, when she reaches puberty, she will have her first estrus or heat.
+Estrous, with an “o”, is an adjective used to describe the components surrounding and related to estrus.
+So what is the estrous cycle?
+It is also commonly known as a heat cycle or reproductive cycle, which happens when your cat has reached sexual maturity.
+Much like in humans, there’s a range for when cats may reach sexual maturity: for some their first heat can happen as early as 4 months old.
+On average, most female cats will have their first estrus around 6 months of age and the average length of time a female cat is in heat is approximately 7 days.
 However, it is not uncommon for a cat's heat cycle to last only 1 day, or even up to 3 weeks.

-When your cat reaches the age of sexual maturity, they may begin to act differently—indicating they might be going through a heat cycle.
+When your cat reaches the age of sexual maturity, they may begin to act differently— indicating that they might be in heat.
 Below, we’ll explore what to look for to determine if your cat is in heat and how you can help your cat throughout the process.

 What is a cat heat cycle?

-A heat cycle takes place when a female cat is fertile and ready to mate with a male cat.
-This cycle begins between 5 and 10 months of age in felines.
-The heat cycle occurs when your feline’s body is hormonally ready to become pregnant.
+A heat cycle is the time from one heat event to the next heat event; it takes place when a female cat is sexually mature, fertile, and ready to mate with a male cat.
+This cycle typically begins between 4 and 12 months of age in felines.
+Heat occurs when your feline’s body is hormonally ready to be able to withstand a pregnancy.
 If you wish to prevent your cat from becoming pregnant, it is important to take her to the vet to get spayed when your vet deems it is safe.
 If not, you run the risk of your cat becoming pregnant.

 How often are cats in heat?